 - Continues to review and secure additional funding for restaurant and small business assistance grants. - Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses - Reviewing potential plans for a Third Round of funding based on federal relief and recovery efforts which would include assisting small businesses and restaurants in reopening post-COVID-19 - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
-Act - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements.
+Act - Reviewing and working with local businesses who have outstanding city and HUD loans for repayment extensions to avoid defaulting on repayment agreements - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements.